willymcallister/willymcallister.github.io/_articles/forced-response.md

 ## Agarwal and Lang

+The authors derive the step response using this definition of forced response,

 **Forced response: The circuit’s final steady state, caused by the forcing input.**

-Agarwal and Lang find the step response using a mathematical theory,
+This is my personal favorite and it's how I derive the forced response in detail in [this]({% link _articles/rc-step-response1.md %}) article.
+The method is based on this mathematical theory of non-homogeneous differential equations,

 >The total solution to a non-homogeneous differential equation can be found by the sum of the **general** solution of the circuit's natural response with **any particular** response (found without regard for the initial conditions), followed by applying the initial conditions to resolve unknown constants.